 Your treatment may include:

-Observation.
+- Observation.
 If you're not experiencing symptoms, your doctor may initially decide to monitor your cavernous malformation, especially since risk is generally lower for those who are non-symptomatic.
-Sometimes intermittent testing such as magnetic resonance imaging (MRI) is recommended to watch for any changes in the malformation.
+Sometimes regular testing with an MRI is recommended to watch for any changes in the malformation.
 Let your doctor know right away about any changes in your symptoms.

 Potential future treatments

-Several imaging technology areas hold promise for both improving predictions of the course of disease in some specific contexts and for enhancing the level of information available about a particular individual's disease state, including potential advances in imaging through quantitative susceptibility mapping (QSM), permeability imaging using dynamic contrast-enhanced MRI, and the use of alternative MRI contrast agents such as ferumoxytol.
-While still under investigation, such developments hold promise for enhanced imaging that may lead to more precise and effective clinical care in the future.
+Several imaging technology areas hold promise for improving predictions of the course of disease in some cases and for enhancing the level of information available about a particular individual's disease state.
+They include imaging through quantitative susceptibility mapping (QSM) and permeability imaging using dynamic contrast-enhanced MRI.

 Preparing for an appointment